eduroam for Windows

 Your device is now configured.
 You can log in to eduroam.

-We recommend that you use the CAT app to configure eduroam.
-If this does not work, you can set up eduroam as described below.
-In this case, you must select eduroam instead of RWTH-institutes.
+We recommend using the CAT app to configure eduroam.
+If that doesn't work, you can set up eduroam manually.

 Step 1